Making fresh, homemade cannoli cream is easier than you think. You’ll be filling shells in no time with my How to Make Cannoli Cream tutorial!

-To make homemade Cannoli shells you’ll need to buy Cannoli forms, make the dough, chill it, roll it out, wrap the dough around the forms, and then fry them.
-That’s too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.
+To make homemade shells you’ll need to buy cannoli forms, make the dough, chill it, roll the dough out, wrap the dough around the forms, and then fry them.
+Making a homemade pastry shell has too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.

-If you don’t have a World Market nearby, then Amazon to the rescue!
-These are my favorite Cannoli shells from Amazon.
+Additionally, if you don’t have a World Market nearby, then Amazon to the rescue!
+These are my favorite cannoli shells from Amazon.

 - 1/2 cup whipping cream

 - 1 15- ounce container whole milk ricotta cheese, strained

 - 1/4 teaspoon ground cinnamon